 Neil is the co-lead for the International Collaboration On Improving Cancer Outcomes in low and middle income countries (ICOnIC).
 This group, initially working in Africa (ICOnIC Africa), comprises clinicians, allied healthcare professions, patient groups, NGOs, research and training bodies, and government policy makers in 16 African countries.
 The ICOnIC Africa group has begun examining the reasons for late presentation of head and neck cancer in Africa, alongside building research capacity and infrastructure on the continent.

-Neil sits on the research committee of the African Organisation for Research and Training in Cancer (AORTIC), setting the agenda for cancer research in Africa, and helping to promote cancer research and supporting patients in Africa and beyond.
+Neil has sat on the research committee of the African Organisation for Research and Training in Cancer (AORTIC), setting the agenda for cancer research in Africa, and helping to promote cancer research and supporting patients in Africa and beyond.

 Neil has been actively engaged in research to help manage patients with COVID19, and to understand the impact of the pandemic on head and neck cancer treatment, and also cancer as a whole.
 A member of the international COVIDSurg collaborative, he has contributed to the understanding of the risks of COVID19 to cancer patients. he is member of the writing group for the COVIDTrache study group, describing the role of tracheostomy in patients with COVID19, and published a number of papers on the role of various interventions in the management and rehabilitation of patients with COVID19.